 - MY PLEDGE TO YOU

 Emails will be answered.
 I will always make time to speak by phone or to meet in person, if preferred.
-I will do my best to accommodate you.
+Rather than surgeries, I organise in-person meets where people ask for them.
+I will do my best to accommodate a meeting around your schedule.
 We are advised against holding in-person surgeries unless in a public place.
 This is for our own safety.
-When evenings are light, I will trial these again.
 All conversations and correspondence are confidential.
 Nothing will be shared without your permission.

 Tuesday